sravyadhulipala/coloranalysis/README.md

 coloranalysis is a python package for calculating area of one or more colors in an image.

 ### **Prerequisites**
-Numpy, Opencv and Matplotlib are required to execute coloranalysis, you can download them using the following commands:
+numpy, opencv and matplotlib are required to execute coloranalysis, you can download them using the following commands:
 ```
 pip install numpy
 pip install opencv-python